xoolive/xoolive.github.io/_pages/publications.md

   Efficient Representation of Constraints and Propagation of Variable–Value Symmetries in Distributed Constraint Reasoning.
   _Journal of Information Processing_, 19:201–210, 2011.
   [https://doi.org/10.2197/ipsjjip.19.201](https://doi.org/10.2197/ipsjjip.19.201)

+# 2010

+- Xavier Olive and Hiromshi Nakashima.
+  SymDPOP: Adapting DPOP to exploit partial symmetries.
+  _Proceedings of the 12th International Workshop on Distributed Constraint Programming_, 2010